haplesshero13/haplesshero13.github.io/README.md

-# Becoming a Black Swan Engineer
+# This Is Our Black Swan Moment

 Hi, I'm Avery.
 I care about ethical use of technolgy and the future of humanity as we learn to coexist with AI.